 Section 1244 as the Downside Counterpart

-The often-missed companion to Section 1202 is 26 U.S.C. § 1244, which lets a non-corporate holder of stock in a domestic small business corporation treat up to $50,000 of loss on the stock as ordinary loss rather than capital loss ($100,000 on a joint return).
+The often-missed companion to Section 1202 is 26 U.S.C. § 1244, which lets a non-corporate holder of stock in a domestic small business corporation treat up to $50,000 ($100,000 on a joint return), per taxable year, of loss on the stock as ordinary loss rather than capital loss.
 Because ordinary losses can be deducted against ordinary income at much higher marginal rates than capital losses can be used, the asymmetry is meaningful: capital gain on a successful exit (Section 1202), ordinary loss on a failure (Section 1244).

 Where Founders Most Often Go Wrong